oblassgit/DuckDuckGrid/README.md

 - Getting random duck images from https://random-d.uk/api/v2/random and displaying them
 - Showing images/gifs from the internet via glide
 - Showing all "liked" images in LikedFragment
+- Saving the image url of an item in the GridFragment to the Clipboard and showing a toast

 ## Dependencies
 - https://random-d.uk/api/v2/random for getting random duck Images